mazenbalasta/never-left-behind/journals/Trevor.md

 Jan 23, 2024:
 Today I fininshed the message board, and the create message function.
 I also created a table for messages.
 I also created the functions for getting all messages, and deleting a message.

+Jan 24, 2024:
+Today I added a street address property to events, this will help with the 3rd party mapping tool, in identifying the location of the event.
+Completed accounts foreign key for account types and worked with Mazen, on implementation of account types for Veteran and Partner.